Lawsuits for Injuries from Garage Door Accidents

 Because of this, you can potentially bring a garage door injury claim under the legal theories of:

 - Products Liability.

-It is important to understand what caused your injury as that determines your best path towards financial recovery.
+It is essential to understand what caused your injury to determine your best path towards financial recovery.

 The legal standards and burdens of proof vary between these three potential types of garage injury claims.

 Garage door accidents can lead to various types of injuries, including:

 - Head injuries.

 It is estimated that nearly 13,000 injuries occur each year because of garage doors.

 Many people suffer injuries while fixing or maintaining their garage doors.